 |School||Kiski Area School District||724-845-2022||www.edline.net/pages/Kiski_Area_SD/|

-Located at the east end of Elm Street and Kennedy Avenue in East Vandergrift.
-With a scenic view of the Kiskiminetas River, this is a great place to rent for any outdoor occasion.
-Some of the amenities include: two bathrooms with running water, a large area for sport activities, electric outlets, playground equipment, horseshoe pits and a covered pavilion.
+Located at the east end of Kennedy Avenue in East Vandergrift, with a scenic view of the Kiskiminetas River, this is a great place to rent for any outdoor occasion.
+Some of the amenities include: a large area for sport activities, electric outlets, horseshoe pits and a covered pavilion.